php-dev-br/laravel-doc-pt-br/authorization.md

         }
     }

 You may continue to define additional methods on the policy as needed for the various actions it authorizes.
 For example, you might define `view` or `delete` methods to authorize various `Post` actions, but remember you are free to give your policy methods any name you like.

-> {tip} If you used the `--model` option when generating your policy via the
-> Artisan console, it will already contain methods for
-> the `view`, `create`, `update`, `delete`, `restore`, and `forceDelete` actions.
+> {tip} If you used the `--model` option when generating your policy via the Artisan console, it will already contain methods for the `view`, `create`, `update`, and `delete` actions.

 <a name="methods-without-models"></a>
 ### Methods Without Models

 Some policy methods only receive the currently authenticated user and not an instance of the model they authorize.
 This situation is most common when authorizing `create` actions.
 For example, if you are creating a blog, you may wish to check if a user is authorized to create any posts at all.

 When defining policy methods that will not receive a model instance, such as a `create` method, it will not receive a model instance.
 Instead, you should define the method as only expecting the authenticated user:

     /**
      * Determine if the given user can create posts.